DaisyParry/organise-spice-cupboard-/testing.md

 ### Classification Process
 --------------------------

-* The Data set provider prepares the data and conducts the assesmnet in the Data Sensitivity App
+* The Data set provider prepares the data and conducts the assesmnet in the Data Sensitivity App.
-* The Data provider transfers the data into a temporary safe haven environment
+* The Data provider transfers the data into a temporary Turing safe haven environment.
-* The Principal Investigator accesss the data and conducts the assesmnet in the Data Senstitivity App
+* The Principal Investigator accesses the data and conducts the assesmnet in the Data Senstitivity App.
-* If the Tier outcome is 2 or above and referee then accesses the data and conducts the assesment in the Data Sensititvity App
+* If the Tier outcome is 2 or above, a referee then accesses the data and conducts the assesment in the Data Sensititvity App.
-* If all assessments return the same tier - the tier is assighned and the data is moved into a corresponding environemnt
+* If all assessments return the same tier - the tier is assighned and the data is moved into a corresponding environemnt.